All Issue Trackers

 This issue tracker focuses on legislative, regulatory and selected other actions taken by federal and state governments to address the Spotted Lanternfly in the United States.

-11.9.23 – The U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) published in the Federal Register a notice informing the public of the release of a programmatic environmental assessment for the Spotted Lanternfly Cooperative Control Program in the conterminous United States.
-The programmatic environmental assessment is available for public review and comment until December 11, 2023.
+11.9.23 – The U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) published a notice in the Federal Register announcing the availability of a draft programmatic environmental assessment for the Spotted Lanternfly Cooperative Control Program in the conterminous United States.
+The draft programmatic environmental assessment is available for public review and comment until December 11, 2023.

 6.23.23 – The U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) released a Spotted Lanternfly (SLF) Five-Year Strategy for fiscal years 2024-2028 to effectively tackle the spread of Spotted Lanternfly infestations across the United States.
 The strategy, developed by APHIS’s SLF Strategic Planning Working Group, which was established in August 2022, adopts a five-year approach addressing both immediate and long-term measures to curb the progression of the Spotted Lanternfly and minimize its detrimental effects on agricultural and natural resources throughout the country.